apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 ### TensorFlow

 TensorFlow follows a style that’s closer to working from beginner to advanced.
-One standout feature is a graphical representation of the ecosystem, with links to docs that fall into a particular categorization.
+One stand out feature is a graphical representation of the ecosystem, with links to docs that fall into a particular categorization.
 When building out the developer documents, it may be worthwhile to consider a similar structure.